Stern Advice-How 401(k) lawsuits are bolstering your retirement plan

-NEW YORK (Reuters) - Jerome Schlichter, the St. Louis attorney credited with literally making a federal case out of 401(k) fees, just filed his 14th class action against a company he claims mismanaged its employees’ retirement savings.
+NEW YORK, Nov 5 (Reuters) - Jerome Schlichter, the St. Louis attorney credited with literally making a federal case out of 401(k) fees, just filed his 14th class action against a company he claims mismanaged its employees’ retirement savings.

 Coming a year after new Labor Department rules requiring employers to clearly disclose 401(k)fees to participants, the case filed by the firm of Schlichter, Bogard and Denton is a sign that retirement plan litigation isn’t going away.
 It’s also a sign that employee-funded defined-contribution retirement plans still are imperfect, despite improvements and increasing attention from regulators and activists like Schlichter.